GettyImages-831135160

 The name ‘Grain Joy’ could point to the development of a product containing higher levels of fibre – a nutrient that contributes positively to a product’s nutrient profiling model score.

-McVitie’s’ current portfolio of HFSS-compliant products includes Digestives The Light One (formerly Wholesense Digestives) and Rich Tea The Light One (formerly Delights) and The Cocoa One, all of which are sweet biscuits.
+McVitie’s’ portfolio of HFSS-compliant sweet biscuits includes Digestives The Light One (formerly Wholesense) and Rich Tea The Light One (formerly Delights).

-Owner Pladis also has a portfolio of savoury HFSS-compliant products, sitting under its Jacob’s brand.
-It reformulated Jacob’s Crinklys to make them non-HFSS in 2023 and launched compliant Jacob’s Bites in the summer of 2024.
+Pladis has previously launched non-HFSS savoury products under its Jacob’s brand.
+It reformulated Jacob’s Crinklys to make them non-HFSS in 2023 and launched HFSS-compliant Jacob’s Bites last summer.